Maria Mitchell: Professorship at Vassar College (1865–1888)

-Social issues
+Social activism

-In 1841, she attended the anti-slavery convention in Nantucket where Frederick Douglass made his first speech, and she also became involved in the anti-slavery movement by refusing to wear clothes made of Southern cotton.
+In 1841, Mitchell attended the anti-slavery convention in Nantucket where Frederick Douglass made his first speech, and she also became involved in the anti-slavery movement by boycotting clothes made of Southern cotton.
 She later became involved in a number of social issues as a professor, particularly those pertaining to women's suffrage and education.
-She befriended various suffragists including Elizabeth Cady Stanton.
+She also befriended various suffragists including Elizabeth Cady Stanton.
 After returning from a trip to Europe in 1873, Mitchell joined the national women's movement and helped found the Association for the Advancement of Women (AAW), a group dedicated to educational reform and the promotion of women in higher education.
 Mitchell addressed the Association's First Women's Congress in a speech titled The Higher Education of Women in which she described the work of English women working for access to higher education at Girton College, Cambridge.

-Mitchell advocated for women working part-time while acquiring their education to not only ease the wages off of men paying for their education, but also to empower more women to be in the workforce.
+Mitchell advocated for women working part-time while studying to make them more independent, as well as to increase their skills.
 She also called attention to the place for women in science and mathematics and encouraged others to support women's colleges and women's campaigns to serve on local school boards.
-Mitchell served as the second president of the AAW in 1875 and 1876 before stepping down to form and head a special Committee on Science to analyze and promote women's progress in the field.
+Mitchell served as the second president of the AAW in 1875 and 1876 before stepping down to head a special Committee on Science to analyze and promote women's progress in the field.
 She held this position until her death in 1889.

 Death and legacy

-Mitchell died of brain disease on June 28, 1889, at the age of 70 in Lynn, Massachusetts.
+Mitchell died of brain disease on June 28, 1889, in Lynn, Massachusetts at the age of 70.
 She was buried in Lot 411, in Prospect Hill Cemetery, Nantucket.
-An organization, the Maria Mitchell Association, was established in Nantucket to preserve the sciences on the island and Mitchell's work.
+The Maria Mitchell Association was established to promote the sciences on Nantucket and preserve the legacy of Mitchell's work.
 The Association operates a Natural History museum, an Aquarium, a Science Library and Research Center, Maria Mitchell's Home Museum, and an Observatory named in her honor, the Maria Mitchell Observatory.

-Mitchell was made a National Women's History Month Honoree for 1989 by the National Women's History Project and was inducted into the National Women's Hall of Fame in 1994.
+In 1989, Mitchell was named a National Women's History Month Honoree by the National Women's History Project and was inducted into the National Women's Hall of Fame in 1994.
 She was the namesake of a World War II Liberty ship, the SS Maria Mitchell, and New York's Metro North commuter railroad (with its Hudson Line endpoint in Poughkeepsie near Vassar College) has a train named the Maria Mitchell Comet.
-A crater on the moon was also named in her honor.
+A crater on the Moon was also named in her honor.
 On August 1, 2013, the search engine Google honored Maria Mitchell with a Google Doodle showing her in cartoon form on top of a roof gazing through a telescope in search of comets.

-Her unique place at the intersection of American science and culture has been vividly captured in a number of recent publications.
+Her unique place at the intersection of American science and culture has been captured in a number of recent publications.